THEREALWWEFAN231/Inertia-Issues/README.md

-# wwe
+# Inertia

 ## Download
-You can download wwe from [here](https://wweclient.com)
+You can download wwe from [here](https://http://inertiaclient.com/)

 ## Report Bugs
-You can report bugs or suggest features [here](https://github.com/THEREALWWEFAN231/wwe/issues)
+You can report bugs or suggest features [here](https://github.com/THEREALWWEFAN231/inertia/issues)

 ## Suggest Features
-You can suggest features or report bugs [here](https://github.com/THEREALWWEFAN231/wwe/issues)
+You can suggest features or report bugs [here](https://github.com/THEREALWWEFAN231/inertia/issues)